Markarian's Chain

 On 5 May 1779, the German astronomer Johan Gottfried Köhler was the first to encounter the two brightest galaxies, which became known as M 84 and M 86 after the independent discovery by Charles Messier on 18 March 1781.
 Messier wrote about M 84: «Nebula without a star, in the virgin; the center is a little brilliant, surrounded by a light nebulosity: the brightness and appearance are somewhat reminiscent of that of No. 59 and No. 60.» About M 86 he wrote: «Nebulae without a star, in the Virgo, on the parallel and right next to the previous nebula No. 84.
 They look alike and are both visible in the same field of view of the telescope.» [281]

 About 23 arc minutes east of M 86 is the pair of galaxies NGC 4435 and NGC 4438, also known as «The Eyes» or «Eyes Galaxies».
-They were discovered on 8 April 1784 by Wilhelm Herschel.
+They were discovered on 8 April 1784 by William Herschel.
 Halton Arp listed these two closely related galaxies as No. 120 in his 1966 Atlas of Peculiar Galaxies.
 [199]

 Physical Properties